IpShot/flex-reducer/README.md

 > Inspired by Redux and React Hooks

 Flexible reducer for a React app data management.
 Use it in a component as a regular [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) react hook.
 Its data will be available for all other components via [useSelector](https://react-redux.js.org/next/api/hooks#useselector) hook until the owner component unmounted.
+You can use multiple reducer and selector hooks without extra renders.

 ### Advantages over Redux.
 - No global store data available at any time for any component not related to.